NicoWeio/blinkist/README.md

 ## Limitations
 - Downloading arbitrary books with Blinkist Premium is not supported out of the box.
 It might be easy to get it working, but I didn't test it.
 There's other tools for that anyway.
 - ID3 tags are not set.
-- As of writing, cover images are not downloaded.
 - The formatting of the markdown export differs a little from @ptrstn's.
 - Apparently, this doesn't work for everyone. [[1]](https://github.com/ptrstn/dailyblink/issues/32#issuecomment-1155508522)